dssg/triage/src/triage/component/results_schema/README.md

    already.
 You can use a toy database for this, or use your project database if the results schema has not been manually modified.
-Populate `database.yaml` in the repo root with the credentials, and upgrade it to the current HEAD: `manage alembic upgrade head`
+Populate `database.yaml` in the repo root with the credentials, and upgrade it to the current HEAD: `just alembic upgrade head`

 2. Make the desired modifications to [results_schema.schema](schema.py).

-3. From the repo root, autogenerate a migration: `manage alembic revision --autogenerate` - This will look at the difference between your schema definition and the database, and generate a new file in results_schema/alembic/versions/.
+3. From the repo root, autogenerate a migration: `just alembic revision --autogenerate` - This will look at the difference between your schema definition and the database, and generate a new file in results_schema/alembic/versions/.